DevelMango/mango/doc/build-unix.md

 Notes
 -----

-The release is built with GCC and then "strip enmanetd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip mangod" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc